jaspector

 Most home-improvement projects require a combination of permits.
 Permits are always required for fence installation and repair, window and siding installation, sheds larger than 80 square feet and/or higher than 6 feet, plumbing maintenance projects such as a new water heater, electrical work, structural changes, many HVAC projects, and additions and remodeling projects.

-Typical processing time is Residential building permits generally up to 10 business days; commercial building permits generally up to 30 business days; many electrical, plumbing, irrigation, heating, and air-conditioning permits are available over the counter..
+Building permit processing times in Alpine, TX typically run Residential building permits generally up to 10 business days; commercial building permits generally up to 30 business days; many electrical, plumbing, irrigation, heating, and air-conditioning permits are available over the counter..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Alpine, TX.
 The following work is generally exempt: Wallpapering, painting, carpet, or similar finish work; Platforms and walks less than 30 inches above grade, if not over a basement; One-story detached accessory structures used as tool sheds, storage sheds, playhouses, and similar uses if the floor area does not exceed 80 square feet and no side wall exceeds 6 feet in height; Repair of fixtures such as changing water faucets or replacing up to five switches.
+When in doubt, confirm with the local building department before starting work.